COMENIUS : a Lifelong Learning Programme

 Building Bridges using the Five Senses

-Our school has been approved and awarded funds to carry out this two-year project together with our partner schools from Italy and France.
+Our school was approved and awarded funds to carry out this two-year project together with our partner schools from Italy and France.

-The Project ‘Building Bridges Using the Five Senses’ gives students the opportunity that will not only allow them to rediscover the Cultural Heritage of their own country but also the traditions of other countries involved in this project.
+The Project ‘Building Bridges Using the Five Senses’ gave students the opportunity that not only allowed them to rediscover the Cultural Heritage of their own country but also the traditions of other countries involved in this project.

-During the first term of this scholastic year, San Andrea School welcomed a group of 43 teachers and students from France, Italy, Bulgaria and Poland.
+During the first term, San Andrea School welcomed a group of 43 teachers and students from France, Italy, Bulgaria and Poland.
 After the lifelong learning experiencefrom the previous visits to Challans in France, Pisa in Italy and Nikopol in Bulgaria, it was the turn of San Andrea teachers and students to welcome their partners here in Malta.

 The main aim of the project ‘Building Bridges Using the Five Senses’ attempts to teach the younger generation, who very oftentake lifefor granted,to appreciatetheir life’s blessings.